jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 L = \sum_{i \neq t} (\max(0, m - (a_t - a_i)))^2
 $$

 If the margin between the true label and the wrong class is smaller than $$m$$, we penalize it by the square of $$m - (a_t - a_i)$$. $$m$$ is initially start as 0.2 and linearly increased by 0.1 after each epoch training. $$m$$ will stop growing after reaching the maximum 0.9.
 Starting at a lower margin helps the training to avoid too many dead capsules during the early phase.

+Other implementations add regularization loss and reconstruction loss to the loss function.
+Since those are not specific to the matrix capsule, we will simply mention here without further elaboration.

 ### Capsule Network